adelansari/leetcode-daily-challenge/2022/December/keys-and-rooms/README.md

 - `1 <= sum(rooms[i].length) <= 3000`
 - `0 <= rooms[i][j] < n`
 - All the values of `rooms[i]` are unique.

+## Solution:
+I used Depth first Search (DFS) algorithm to solve the problem.